wlchin/DREAM_computational_worfklow/README.md

 ### Running the workflows

 These workflows are containerised.
-Therefore, involve the --run-singularity flag when running snakemake.
+Therefore, invoke the --run-singularity flag when running snakemake.
 The two sofware enviroments used across these workflows are large (5GB - 10GB).

+### Runtime statistics

+The workflows were executed on a 16-core, 64GB RAM linux machine.
+Runtime statistics are included for bulk RNAseq, single cell RNAseq and Nanostring data as html reports auto-generated from snakemake.